PhD, Philosophy, SUNY Binghamton

 BA, Philosophy, UNC Charlotte

-Jack is a former Instructor at the American University of Kuwait and Concordia International School, Shanghai.
-He is the author of Saying Violence: Levinas, Chauvinism, Disinterest (Albany: SUNY Press, forthcoming); editor of The Sway of the Good: Levinasian and Cohenian Essays (under review); and co-editor of Normativity, Meaning, and the Promise of Phenomenology (London: Routledge, 2019) and Transcending Reason: Heidegger’s Transformation of Phenomenology (London: Rowman & Littlefield, 2019).
-His work has appeared in multiple journals, including Philosophy and Social Criticism, Continental Philosophy Review, and Philosophy Today.
+Jack is a former Instructor at the American University of Kuwait.
+He is the author of Saying Peace: Levinas, Eurocentrism, Solidarity (Albany: SUNY Press, forthcoming); and co-editor of Normativity, Meaning, and the Promise of Phenomenology (London: Routledge, 2019).
+His work has appeared in multiple journals, including Philosophy and Social Criticism, Philosophy Today, and Journal for the Continental Philosophy of Religion.